 In this example, we are using the tReplicate job that we created earlier.
 We used the OnSubjectOk trigger from the sub job and connected it to the tJava.

 Within the Talend tJava Component code, we are printing the

 - The total number of rows passed from tDBInput.

-- The total number of rows inserted into the Aggregate Row table after the aggregations performed.
+- The total number of rows inserted into the Aggregate Row table after the aggregations were performed.

-To get those results, we are using the global variable NB_LINE (gets the number of lines or rows passed) in Java code.
+To get those results, we use the global variable NB_LINE (gets the number of lines or rows passed) in Java code.

 String x = "Total Input Rows = "; x = x + globalMap.get("tDBInput_1_NB_LINE"); System.out.println(x); String y = "Total Rows inserted in Talend_Replace Tabel = "; y = y + globalMap.get("tDBOutput_1_NB_LINE"); System.out.println(y); String z = "Total Rows inserted in Aggregate Row Tabel = "; z = z + globalMap.get("tDBOutput_2_NB_LINE"); System.out.println(z); String r = "Total Rejected Rows by Aggregate Row = "; r = r + globalMap.get("tDBOutput_2_NB_LINE_REJECTED"); System.out.println(r);